orimdominic/notepad/README.md

 Please find a link to the apk here

 **For developers**

-Please create an issue or a pull request if you feel the necessity to.
+Please create an issue or a pull request with another branch if you feel the necessity to.
 I'm always open.
 >Appreciation to Unilag Developer Students Group for the guidance and opportunity!